-SALT LAKE CITY: The state House voted to approve a bill legalizing medical marijuana on Friday for patients who are terminally ill but voted against the companion bill that would provide patients a place to access the medical marijuana.
+SALT LAKE CITY: The state House voted to approve a bill legalizing medical marijuana on Friday for individuals who are terminally ill but voted against the companion bill that would provide consumers a place to access the medical marijuana.

-The Salt Lake Tribune reported that the House passed HB195, which allows terminally ill patients with 6 or fewer months left to live to have medical marijuana if their physician recommends it.
+The Salt Lake Tribune reported that the House passed HB195, which allows terminally ill individuals with 6 or fewer months left to live to have medical marijuana if their physician recommends it.

-However, the HB197 was not passed, a bill that would require the state to write regulations for a contractor to cultivate cannabis for the government, enabling patients to access the medicine.
+However, the HB197 was not passed, a bill that would require the state to write regulations for a contractor to cultivate cannabis for the government, enabling individuals to access the medicine.

-The Utah Department of Agriculture and Food would have been responsible for writing such regulations, while the government would be the distributor for the dying patient's medicine.
-But the vote Friday only succeeds in giving patients permission to seek relief only to block their ability to get it at the same time.
+The Utah Department of Agriculture and Food would have been responsible for writing such regulations, while the government would be the distributor for the dying person’s medicine.
+But the vote Friday only succeeds in giving consumers permission to seek relief only to block their ability to get it at the same time.

-Utah Rep. Ray Ward (R) is also a physician and voiced further concerns about an amendment to the bill revoking nurses' permission to recommend medical marijuana to patients.
-Another problem with the bill includes a provision restricting physicians from recommending medical marijuana to 25 of their patients only.
+Utah Rep. Ray Ward (R) is also a physician and voiced further concerns about an amendment to the bill revoking nurses' permission to recommend medical marijuana to consumers.
+Another problem with the bill includes a provision restricting physicians from recommending medical marijuana to 25 of their consumers only.

 Thomas Paskett, policy director of a nonprofit marijuana advocacy group, compared the blunder to a car with an engine but no wheels, saying "you can't go anywhere."
 The sponsor of the bill, Rep. Brad Daw (R) worried that his decision to file the bills separately as opposed to one bill was a mistake because one needs the other, a fact his colleagues obviously missed.